Battle: Los Angeles: Plot

 On August 12, 2011, hostile alien spacecraft make landings off the coasts of large cities.
 Los Angeles is evacuated while Marines from Camp Pendleton arrive, including Staff Sergeant Michael Nantz, an Iraq War veteran.
 Nantz, who was to begin his retirement, is assigned to the 1st Platoon, Echo Company, of the 2nd Battalion, 5th Marines.

 Under the command of 2nd Lieutenant William Martinez, the platoon arrives at a forward operating base (FOB) established at Santa Monica Airport.
-The alien ground forces while using rapid dominance have no apparent air support, so the Air Force prepares a carpet bombing of the Santa Monica area, and the platoon is given 3 hours to retrieve civilians from a police station.
+The alien ground forces have no apparent air support while using rapid dominance.
+Hence, the Air Force prepares a carpet bombing of the Santa Monica area, and the platoon is given 3 hours to retrieve civilians from a police station.
 As they advance through Los Angeles, they are ambushed and suffer multiple casualties.
-Nantz takes marines Imlay and Harris to look for Lenihan, who is missing from the group.
-After fighting off an alien, they team up with some soldiers from the Army's 40th Infantry Division and an Air Force intelligence Technical Sergeant, Elena Santos.
-At the police station, the makeshift platoon finds five civilians: veterinarian Michele, children Kirsten, Amy and Hector, and Hector's father Joe.
-A helicopter arrives to evacuate wounded marines, but cannot take on the weight of the civilians.
+Nantz takes Marines Imlay and Harris to look for Lenihan, who is missing from the group.
+After fighting off an alien, they team up with some soldiers from the Army's 40th Infantry Division and an Air Force intelligence technical sergeant, Elena Santos.
+At the police station, the makeshift platoon finds five civilians: veterinarian Michele, children Kirsten, Amy, Hector, and Hector's father Joe.
+A helicopter arrives to evacuate wounded Marines but cannot take on the weight of the civilians.
 During takeoff, it is destroyed by alien air units, killing Grayston, Guerrero, Lenihan, and Simmons.

-The marines commandeer an abandoned transit bus for the evacuation.
+The Marines commandeer an abandoned transit bus for the evacuation.
 En route, they deduce that the alien air units are drones that target human radio transmissions; Santos reveals that her mission is to locate and destroy the aliens' command center controlling the drones.
-When their bus comes under attack by aliens on an elevated freeway, the marines rappel the group to street level.
-In the ensuing battle, marines Stavrou and Mottola and the remainder of the California Army National Guard soldiers are killed, while both Joe and Lieutenant Martinez are wounded fighting the aliens.
+When their bus comes under attack by aliens on an elevated freeway, the Marines rappel the group to street level.
+In the ensuing battle, Marines Stavrou and Mottola and the remainder of the California Army National Guard soldiers are killed, while both Joe and Lieutenant Martinez are wounded.
 Martinez uses his radio to attract the aliens, then detonates explosives, sacrificing himself for his team.
-Nantz is now in command of surviving personnel Santos, Imlay, Kerns, Lockett, Harris, Adukwu and the civilians, continuing their escape from the bombing zone.
+Nantz is now in command of surviving personnel Santos, Imlay, Kerns, Lockett, Harris, Adukwu, and the civilians, continuing their escape from the bombing zone.
 A scientist speculates on news media that the aliens seek Earth's water resources for fuel while exterminating the human population.